thotheod/thotheod.github.io/_posts/2024-02-22-vscode-python-jupyter.markdown

 ## How to run Python and Jupyter Notebooks in Visual Studio Code

 To work with [Python](https://www.python.org/) in Jupyter notebooks in your visual studio code you need to install more packages than just the [Jupyter](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter) extension.
 Let's see what we need.
-But before that you might need to check what [Visual Studio Code Profiles](https://code.visualstudio.com/docs/editor/profiles) are ;)
+But before that you might need to check what [Visual Studio Code Profiles](https://code.visualstudio.com/docs/editor/profiles) are :smirk:.

 ### VSCode Profiles

 A profile in Visual Studio Code is a set of customizations created by adjusting various settings, extensions, and UI layouts within the editor1.
 Profiles offer a convenient way to switch between different configurations.
 You can create a _data-science_ profile (or 'Python', or 'Mitsos'... whatever name makes sense for you) so that the extensions you install, and tha UI configurations won't ruin your default profile/workspace.
 To create a new profile, you can use the _File > Preferences > Profiles > Create Profile_ menu item.
-To switch between existing profiles you can hot _CTL+Shift+P_ and select _"Profiles: Switch Profile"_
+To switch between existing profiles you can hot _Ctrl+Shift+P_ and select _"Profiles: Switch Profile"_

 ![Profiles: Switch Profile](/images/vscode-python-jupyter/01-profile.jpg){: width="400" height="60" }
 ![Profiles: Select Profile](/images/vscode-python-jupyter/02-profile.jpg){: width="400" height="80" }